Fidel gone and Trump looming, Cuban businesses count on more reforms

 At a recent Communist Party Congress, where Fidel Castro made one of his last public appearances, the 2010 reform plan was amended from prohibiting the accumulation of "property" to "property and wealth."

-A year ago, the government scuttled market access for agriculture, once a centrepiece of Raul Castro's reform plans, and more recently it slapped price controls on private transportation catering to Cubans.
+A year ago, the government scuttled market access for agriculture, once a centerpiece of Raul Castro's reform plans, and more recently it slapped price controls on private transportation catering to Cubans.

 Yet, Trump remains the biggest question mark for many Cubans.
 He said on Monday he would end Obama's "deal" with Cuba if the communist government does not offer improvements for Cubans, Cuban-Americans and the United States.